Easy Pork Tenderloin Brine Recipe

 Ingredients

-Add salt and stir well until the salt has completely dissolved.
+Add the kosher salt and stir vigorously for about 1-2 minutes until the salt completely dissolves—you shouldn’t see any granules remaining.

 Step 2: Brine the Pork Tenderloins